-One thing is for sure is that the Holidays are a very painful time when you are lonely.
-There is no amount of wine that can take the pain away and it’s not like you have chosen not to be included in events.
-Maybe you just don’t have any family or friends like me in the country you live in.
+One thing is for sure is that the Holidays are a difficult time when you are lonely.
+No amount of wine can take the pain away, and it’s not like you have chosen not to be included in events.
+Maybe you don’t have any family or friends like me in the country you live in.

-Since I have been there personally a few times, I can give you a few tips to help you get through it.
+Since I have been there personally a few times, I can give you tips to help you get through it.

 Maybe you have a holiday tradition at home and want to bring a little bit of home into your own living space.
 Decorations in your common area can boost your mood.
-Can make you feel at home and cozy.
+It can make you feel at home and cozy.

-Decorate for you, because you are worth it to have festive things around you.
+Decorate for you because you are worth it to have positive things around you.

-I had to do this one for myself one year, I know it was going to be hard and I just didn’t want to be depressed.
-I had my decor with me while I watched the holiday shows and ate pizza on Christmas Day.
+I had to do this one for myself for one year, I knew it would be hard, and I didn’t want to be depressed.
+I had my decor with me while watching the holiday shows and eating pizza on Christmas Day.

 - REST AND REFLECT

-You might have had a thought year, and this time can be a great opportunity to rest, catch up on all the TV shows you have been missing, sleep in if you want to.
+You might have had a thought year, and this time can be an excellent opportunity to rest, catch up on all the TV shows you have been missing, sleep in if you want to.